JaydenTeoh/ML-Research-Notes/README.md

 ## Reach out to me

-If you wish to contact me regarding ML research or to point out mistakes in my notes, you can reach out via:
+If you would like to contact me to clarify certain aspects of my notes, I am readily available via:
 1. [LinkedIn](https://www.linkedin.com/in/jayden-teoh/)
 2. Email: t3ohjingxiang@gmail.com